SamuelJAmos/Clolud-Managment-App/README.md

 # This was a guided project from the YouTube channel "Code Commerce"
 This was a project done following along a YouTube video in hopes to better understand the tailwind process as well as further react knowledge.

 # The skills and knowledge gained from this guide listed below

+Further practice in crud methods.

 Furthering my understanding of React.JS and Tailwind.